pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 # phrases to express uncertainty
 - How can I explain this to you in English?
 - How do you say it in English?
+- How do you say this in English?
+- How can I explain it?
 - How do you say this word?
+-
 - I'm not familiar with that idea.
 - I'm not familiar with that word.
 - I'm not familiar with their work.
-- How do you say this in English?
 - What is it called in English?
 - What do you call this in English?
 - Maybe I didn't express myself correctly.